dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 });
 ```

 These action creators are quite simple.
-They simply returns objects that contain a `type`, to indicate if it is a removal or an addition, and an `expense` as the payload.
+They simply returns objects that contain `type`, to indicate if it is a removal or an addition, and an `expense` as the payload.
 We won't invest time creating automated tests to these action creators, as they are trivial.

 ### Creating Redux Reducers